paulschick/meteorite-tracker/notes/final-stretch/01-application-styling.md

 ### meteorite-detail

 - converted to Material cards with some custom scss

+### Meteorite Mass Custom Pipe Opportunity

+Meteorite mass is in grams.
+Converting to kilograms would be better UX